duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 - Emphasize that teachers should supervise students for their first flight.
     - There are many potential problems that could occur with the first flight due to incorrect build or just it being the students' first experience controlling the drone.

-- There may be some situations students may experience/should be aware of, students should recognize them and identify potential ways to fix them.
+- Go through some situations students may experience/should be aware of, students should recognize them and identify potential ways to fix them.
     - Written on the [pre-flight checklist handout](https://docs.google.com/document/d/1dtgmRaOTyjgUGNAs9_B03avwvllN0LdCCeAQ5GOPj6o/edit?usp=sharing)